-Activity Purpose Cost Approx. # of LEAs Total Provide incentives for content teachers who complete ESOL Certification Meet the language and content needs of the growing population of ELL students in Maryland \$2,500 incentive per teacher for 24 LEAs for 5 teachers per LEA 24 \$300,000

-Note: to the extent that Maryland has less than 24 participating LEAs, the grant amount per participating LEA will be increased, accordingly.
+Activity Purpose Cost Approx. # of LEAs Total Provide incentives for content teachers who complete ESOL Certification Meet the language and content needs of the growing population of ELL students in Maryland \$2,500 incentive per teacher for 24 LEAs for 5 teachers per LEA 24 \$300,000 Note: to the extent that participating LEA will b 5 n 24 participating LEAs, gly. the grant amou nt per